elizavetasemenova/prob-epi/01_intro.md

 # Bayesian Modelling and Probabilistic Programming with Numpyro and examples from Epidemiology.

 Welcome to the course!
-The course materials are a work in progress.
+The course materials are a WORK IN PROGRESS.
 For the latest version, as the PDF may not render everything correctly, visit <https://elizavetasemenova.github.io/prob-epi/>.

 ## About the author